-I hold a PhD in Coastal Engineering, during which I focused on Computational Fluid Dynamics (CFD) modeling of airflow and aeolian sediment transport patterns around buildings at the beach-dune interface.
-My research involved developing a three-dimensional CFD model using OpenFOAM to simulate near-bed airflow patterns and their morphological impacts, considering various parameters such as building geometry, positioning on the beach, elevation on poles, and wind direction.
+I hold a PhD in Coastal Engineering within the ShoreScape project, where my research focused on CFD modelling of airflow and aeolian sediment transport around buildings at the beach-dune interface.
+I developed a 3D OpenFOAM model to simulate near-bed airflow and its morphological impacts (erosion-deposition patterns), accounting for parameters such as building geometry, orientation relative to wind, distance from neighbouring buildings, and elevation on poles.

 Organisations